-The Port of Virginia set a record in fiscal year 2016 (FY16) moving more cargo than ever before.
-Utilizing trucks, barges and the East's two class-one railroads, the port handled 2.57 million twenty-foot equivalent units (TEUs) of import and export cargo.
-This is an increase of 2.5% over fiscal year 2015.
-The exports were bound for far-away destinations and the imports landed at warehouse, assembly plans and retailors throughout Virginia and the U.S. Midwest's manufacturing and population centers.
-Barge volume to Richmond was up 16 percent; rail cargo was up 10 percent; and truck traffic was down slightly at 1.4 percent when compared with last fiscal year.
-It is worth noting that the port's on-dock rail operation handled a record amount of rail cargo in August 2016 solidifying Virginia as the port handling more cargo by rail than any other U.S. East Coast port.
+The Port of Virginia set a record in fiscal year 2018 (FY18) moving more cargo than ever before.
+Utilizing trucks, barges and the East Coast's two class-one railroads, the port handled 2.83 million twenty-foot equivalent units (TEUs) of import and export cargo.
+This is an increase of 2.4% over fiscal year 2017.
+The exports were bound for far-away destinations and the imports landed at warehouse, assembly plants and retailers throughout Virginia and the U.S. Midwest's manufacturing and population centers.
+Barge volume to Richmond was up 22.8 percent; rail cargo was down slightly at -1.7%; and truck traffic was up 4.7 percent when compared with last fiscal year.
+It is worth noting that the port's on-dock rail operation more cargo by rail than any other U.S. East Coast port for Calendar Year 2017.

 The cargo growth came aboard increasingly larger ships.
 In July of 2016, a ship named the MOL Benefactor was the first, and largest, container ship to transit the expanded Panama Canal and call Virginia.
 The arrival of that ship signaled the start of a new era for the port.
 Since then, dozens of ships larger than the MOL Benefactor have come to Virginia and even larger ones are on the horizon.
-In FY16, the port handled an increasingly diverse array of cargo including more than 36,000 vehicles, massive blades for use on power-generating windmills, coffee beans destined for regional roasting operations and boulder sized rolls of paper in addition to the goods stowed into millions of containers.
+The largest container ships to call on the East Coast continue to call Virginia.
+In FY18, the port handled an increasingly diverse array of cargo including more than 33,000 vehicles, massive electrical transformers bound for new power plants, coffee beans destined for regional roasting operations and boulder sized rolls of paper in addition to the goods stowed into millions of containers.

 The growth in cargo equates to job creation, business investment, growth in taxable revenue and economic development across the Commonwealth.
 A modern and growing port attracts users that, in turn, invest or reinvest in their facilities.
-In FY16, the port helped to attract 39 business engaging in international trade that generated more than \$733 million in investment to Virginia.
-Additionally, the port is witnessing the "clustering of port users to create synergies and capitalize on growth and momentum of a Foreign Trade Zone (FTZ).
-One example is the region's burgeoning coffee roasting, packaging and handling industry.
-That industry is growing as a result of the port's section to be a delivery point, or exchange port, under the International Coffee Exchange (ICE) U.S. Coffee "C" futures contract that went into effect in September.
-The ICE designation allows owners of exchange-graded coffee imports coming to Virginia and stored in local, exchange-licensed warehouses to be delivered against the Coffee "C" futures contract.
+In FY18, the port helped to attract 51 businesses engaging in international trade that generated more than \$1.4 billion in investment to Virginia.
+Additionally, the port continues to see the clustering of port users that create synergies and capitalize on growth throughout the throughout the Foreign Trade Zone (FTZ).
+Like the coffee exchange designation, the Port achieved in Achieved 2016, we have now also successfully passed the rigorous credentialing toto become a metal exchange port.
+We are in the process of onboarding new clients that will grow imports of metals and store them in local exchange-licensed warehouses for further delivery to manufacturing centers.
+The exchange port designation creates a center of gravity for all metals and raw materials as the designation is sought out as a "seal of approval" by international banks issuing letters of credit for commodities

 With the port's growth comes increased sustainability and continued statewide economic investment.
-When fiscal year 2017 (FY17) began July 1, the port embarked on a plan to significantly expand the cargo capacity at two of the primary container terminals, Virginia International Gateway (VIG) and Norfolk International Terminals (NIT).
-The FY17 approved capital budget is \$739 million.
-In comparison, the port's capital investment in FY16 was \$135 million.
-At the time, it was the largest capital spending plan, in terms of actual dollar investment, in nearly seven years.
-In fiscal year 2015, the capital investment was \$31 million.
+When fiscal year 2017 (FY17) began July 1, 2016, the port embarked on a plan to significantly expand the cargo capacity at two of the primary container terminals, Virginia International Gateway (VIG) and Norfolk International Terminals (NIT).
+These projects will continue through FY20 and are already showing results.
+The first additional capacity came online May 21, 2018 at VIG.
+The new rail system began operations a week later on May 28th, 2018.
+The first new cranes at NIT are projected to begin operations in September 2018.
+The completion of the VIG project is anticipated June 15, 2019.
+The NIT project is scheduled to complete June 15, 2020.